 Some Windows users running iTunes encounter a message stating that the file "MSVCR80.dll" is missing after updating iTunes, specifically version 11.1.4.
 This article will walk through the steps needed to get rid of this error, and other errors related to .dll files.

-NOTE: The current iTunes available for download from Apple's website no longer has the MSVCR80.dll issue.
+NOTE: The current iTunes available for download from Apple's website should no longer have the MSVCR80.dll issue.

 Remove Apple Components